danielmana/ui-packages/CONTRIBUTING.md

 - The API docs are up-to-date.
 If API was changed, run `yarn proptypes && yarn docs:api`.
 - The demos are up-to-date.
 If demos were changed, make sure `yarn docs:typescript:formatted` does not introduce changes.
 See [about writing demos](#3-write-the-content-of-the-demo).
 - The Pull Request title follows the pattern `[Component] Imperative commit message`.
 (See: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for a great explanation).

-If you have missed a step, don't worry, the Continuous Integration will run a thorough test on your commits and the maintainers of the project can assist.

-If your pull request addresses an open issue, make sure to link the PR to that issue.
-Use any [supported GitHub keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the PR description to automatically link them.
-This makes it easier to understand where the PR is coming from and also speeds things up as the issue gets closed when the PR is merged.

 #### Checks and how to fix them